Lung transplantation: Risks

 As with any surgical procedure, there are risks of bleeding and infection.
 The newly transplanted lung itself may fail to properly heal and function.
-Because a large portion of the patient's body has been exposed to the outside air, sepsis is a possibility, so antibiotics will be given to try to prevent that.
+Ten percent of transplanted lungs have a partial tearing (dehisence) of the surgical airway connection.
+Because a large portion of the patient's body has been exposed to the outside air, sepsis is a possibility, so antibiotics are given preventatively.
 Other complications include Post-transplant lymphoproliferative disorder, a form of lymphoma due to the immune suppressants, and gastrointestinal inflammation and ulceration of the stomach and esophagus.

-Transplant rejection is a primary concern, both immediately after the surgery and continuing throughout the patient's life.
+Transplant rejection is a serious concern, both immediately after the surgery and continuing throughout the patient's life.
 Because the transplanted lung or lungs come from another person, the recipient's immune system will see it as an invader and attempt to neutralize it.
-Transplant rejection is a serious condition and must be treated as soon as possible.